syseleven/terraform-provider-metakube/docs/resources/node_deployment.md

 * `cloud` - (Required) Cloud specification.
 * `operating_system` - (Required) Operating system settings.
 * `versions` - (Optional) K8s components versions.
 * `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
 It will be applied to Nodes allowing users run their apps on specific Node using labelSelector.
+Note: The server adds system labels (`system/cluster`, `system/project`) which are available in `all_labels`.
+* `all_labels` - (Computed) All labels on the node deployment, including user-specified labels and system-managed labels (`system/cluster`, `system/project`) added by the server.
+This is read-only.
 * `taints` - (Optional) List of taints to set on nodes.
+* `node_annotations` - (Optional) Map of annotations to set on nodes.
+* `machine_annotations` - (Optional) Map of annotations to set on machine objects.
+Use this to configure machine-controller behavior, such as the user-data plugin.

 ### `cloud`